Generalist Foundation Models from a Multimodal Dataset for 3D Computed Tomography

 \section{Discussion}

-Recent machine learning advancements have greatly improved the automatic interpretation of 2D medical images \cite{li2023systematic}, driven by publicly available annotated datasets \cite{ioannidou2017deep}.
-However, the progress in applying these advances to 3D medical images, which are crucial for health care, is hindered by the scarcity of open-source datasets, which are costly and labor-intensive to annotate, necessitating extensive domain expertise \cite{wang2021annotation}.

-Radiology reports encapsulate a radiologist’s insights into a patient’s condition based on medical images \cite{hartung2020create}.
-These reports are invaluable for machine learning, providing comprehensive descriptions of medical images without adding extra labeling burden, as they are already part of the daily routine for radiologists.
-Recent studies show that foundational models, trained on paired text reports and 2D medical images, perform comparably to fully supervised methods in various tasks \cite{tiu2022expert}.
-However, these studies have not extended to 3D medical imaging, where 3D images provide more and better diagnostic information than their 2D counterparts, primarily because a publicly available 3D medical imaging dataset paired with reports is absent.
-Therefore, CT-RATE, which pairs chest CT volumes with radiology text reports (Fig. \hyperref[fig:fig1]{1a}), represents a significant advancement as the first of its kind.
-In this study, we introduce this novel and comprehensive dataset and utilize it to develop CT-CLIP (Fig. \hyperref[fig:fig1]{1c}).
-To our knowledge, CT-CLIP is the first self-supervised learning model in 3D medical imaging utilizing radiology text reports.
+Radiology reports provide comprehensive descriptions of medical images without adding extra labeling burden, as they are already part of the daily routine for radiologists \cite{hartung2020create}.
+Recent studies show that foundational models, trained on paired radiology reports and 2D medical images, perform comparably to fully supervised methods in various tasks \cite{tiu2022expert}.
+However, these studies have not extended to 3D medical images, primarily because a publicly available 3D medical imaging dataset paired with text reports is absent.
+In this study, we introduce CT-RATE, a comprehensive dataset, which we first use to develop CT-CLIP, a foundation model for 3D medical imaging using radiology text reports (Figure \hyperref[fig:fig1]{1c}).